-Finally, the solution to import your transactions.
+Need to import transactions, but the format is not supported?
 Convert CSV to QFX and import into Quicken 2019, 2018, 2017, 2016, (Win/Mac).
-Extract transaction data from CSV or Excel files from your bank.
+Open files in XLS and XLSX or CSV formats.
 Review transactions in a readable view before converting

 What can I do with CSV2QFX (CSV to QFX Converter)?

 Review transactions and click Convert to create a QFX file

 It runs and processes your files on your computer - no data leaves your computer

 Yes.
 Please use the following CSV file.
 CSV2QFX can parse your CSV file much easier with expected column names.